-- The subject involves the fundamentals of Pharmacognosy like scope, classification of crude drugs, their identification and evaluation, phytochemicals present in them and their medicinal properties. - To explain the classification of crude drugs, Quality control of Drugs of Natural Origin, Quantitative microscopy of crude drugs. - To elaborate the techniques in the cultivation and production of crude drugs. - To demonstrate the plant tissue culture. - To understand the traditional system of medicine. - To explain the Plant Products Primary metabolites Proteins, Enzymes, Lipids, Marine drugs.
+- The subject involves the fundamentals of Pharmacognosy like scope, classification ofcrude drugs, their identification and evaluation, phytochemicals present in them and their medicinal properties. - To explain the classification of crude drugs, Quality control of Drugs of Natural Origin, Quantitative microscopy of crude drugs. - To elaborate the techniques in the cultivation and production of crude drugs. - To demonstrate the plant tissue culture. - To understand the traditional system of medicine. - To explain the Plant Products Primary Metabolites, Proteins, Enzymes, Lipids, Marine drugs.

 COs Course Outcomes Blooms Level CO1 Explain the concepts and importance of Pharmacognosy.
-Analyze CO2 Illustrate the classification of crude drugs and Quality control of natural Drugs.
-Apply CO3 Describe the techniques in the cultivation and production of crude drugs.
+Analyze CO2 Illustrate the classification of crude drugs and Quality control of natural Apply Drugs.
+CO3 Describe the techniques in the cultivation and production of crude drugs.
 Understand CO4 Demonstrate the basic concepts of plant tissue culture.
 Apply CO5 Summarize the Traditional system of medicine.
-Evaluate CO6 Explain the plant products primary metabolites Proteins, Enzymes, Lipids, Marine drugs.
-Analyze Lipids, Marine drugs.
+Evaluate CO6 Explain the plant products primary metabolites Proteins, Enzymes, Analyze Lipids, Marine drugs.

-Pos a b c d e f g h i j k

-COs
+COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11

 CO1 L

 CO2 M

 CO3 M

 CO4 M

 CO5 M

 CO6 M